Framing & Mounting

 I get a lot of questions about framing & mounting options -- and there are so many choices.
 But here are several options you might consider when framing your artwork.
 See the example below that illustrates how I like to frame these prints.

-First off, the prints are 13" x 19" - not a truly standard size, but this is the size the original WPA posters were printed.
-That said, there are plenty of options!
+First off, the prints are 13" x 19" - a common size for posters and the size the original WPA posters were printed.
+While not the most common frame size, there are plenty of options!
 Just make sure the frame is either for a 13" x 19" print, or that the matte board has a cut out for 13" x 19" pictures.

 $10 - $50

 On the less expensive side, you could get some minimalist frames like these "Format Frames" on Amazon.
 The frame fits the print perfectly, and there is no matte around the print.
 You can buy 1, 6 or 12 at a time!

 This Studio Decor frame from Michaels has an inset perfectly sized for the posters.
 It also has a nice white matte board and a decent composite frame.
 It usually sells for about $40, but is often on sale for about $22, or you can use a coupon code for a better deal.
 Follow the link below the photo to see the frame on their site.
 Make sure to choose the one for 13" x 19" (finished size 16" x 24").